Create and Customize Lightning Apps

 Use a JPG, PNG, BMP, or GIF image that’s smaller than 5 MB.
 For best results, upload an image that’s 128 by 128 pixels.
 Images larger than the maximum display of 128 by 128 pixels are automatically resized.

 Primary hex color value #FA8B05 App options Leave as-is.
-Utility bar Don’t add one.
-Items to include in the app (in this order) Home, Chatter, Groups, Energy Audits, Accounts, Contacts, Products, Tasks Assigned to user profile System Administrator
+Utility items Don’t add any.
+Navigation items to include in the app (in this order) Home, Chatter, Groups, Energy Audits, Accounts, Contacts, Products, Tasks Assigned to user profile System Administrator

 - Click Save and Finish to exit the wizard.

 It’s got all the custom branding you gave it: a custom icon in the upper left and the custom color you assigned to it.
 Because Home is first in the navigation bar, it becomes the first page your users see when they open the app.